Yuval8992/africana/readme.md

 # Africana Application

-Built using modern technologies: node.js, express, mongoDB, mongoose and more 😁
+Africana app built for booking tours using modern technologies: node.js, express, mongoDB, mongoose and more 😁